 Biography

-Composer J. Corey Knoll was born in Clarksburg, WV in 1979, and currently lives in Baton Rouge, LA.
+Composer and educator J. Corey Knoll was born in Clarksburg, WV in 1979 and currently lives in Baton Rouge, LA.
 Corey Knoll

 As a composer, Knoll enjoys writing both instrumental and electronic music, and often draws on the rich heritages of the places he has been fortunate enough to live in for inspiration.
-His music has been premiered across the USA, in Paris, and in Belgrade, Serbia.
+His music has been premiered across the USA, in Paris, Florence, Ljubljana, Slovenia, and in Belgrade, Serbia.

-Knoll has had works performed at various festivals including Electric LaTex, International Review of Composers 2009 (Belgrade, Serbia), SEAMUS 2011, the International Computer Music Conference (ICMC) 2011 (Huddersfield, UK) and, most recently, the International Tuba Euphonium Conference (ITEC) in Linz, Austria.
+Knoll has had works performed at various festivals including Electric LaTex, International Review of Composers 2009 (Belgrade, Serbia), SEAMUS 2011, the International Computer Music Conference (ICMC) 2011 (Huddersfield, UK), and the International Tuba Euphonium Conference (ITEC) 2012 in Linz, Austria.

-Knoll has been awarded degrees in Music Composition and Theory from Marshall University, where he studied with John Allemeier and Marshall Onofrio, and Bowling Green State University, where he studied with Marilyn Shrude, Burton Beerman, Elanie Lilliios, and Mikel Kuehn.
-Knoll is currently working toward a PhD in Music Composition at Louisiana State University under Stephen David Beck.
-While at LSU, he has also studied with Dinos Constantinides and Jesse Allison.
+Knoll finished a PhD in Music Composition (with a minor in Experimental Music and Digital Media) at Louisiana State University under Stephen David Beck in 2014.
+While at LSU, he also studied with Dinos Constantinides and Jesse Allison.
+Knoll was also awarded degrees in Music Composition and Theory from Marshall University, where he studied with John Allemeier and Marshall Onofrio, and Bowling Green State University, where he studied with Marilyn Shrude, Burton Beerman, Elanie Lilliios, and Mikel Kuehn.
 He has also studied in Florence, Italy at the Studio Arts Center International (SACI).

 To download my Master’s Thesis: Click Here